isabella232/limitless-flows-blueprint/blueprint/index.md

-## **Deploying a support platform that delivers exceptional customer experience**
+## **Implementing a support platform that delivers exceptional customer experience**
-The Genesys Cloud Developer Blueprint provides a simple example of deploying Limitless GigCX on Genesys Cloud to manage and deliver expert customer support.
+The Genesys Cloud Developer Blueprint provides a simple example of implementing Limitless GigCX on Genesys Cloud to manage and deliver expert customer support.

 This blueprint demonstrates how to: